Blooming Season at Alfred B. Maclay Gardens State Park

 By Kathy O'Neil

 I used to think we would never get together.
-Why I asked should I visit a Florida garden destination that on any given day looks better than my backyard can ever hope for?
+Why, I asked, should I visit a Florida garden destination that on any given day looks better than my backyard can ever hope to?

-For me, it was love at first sight at the Harry P. Leu Gardens in Orlando.
+For me, these gardens in Orlando equalled love at first sight.
 I walked along a garden path and entered a tropical garden, a jungle by design.
 Plants grew over and under each other in a zillion shades of green with leaf patterns so beautiful they took my breath away.

 Instantly enamored, I wanted more.
 And Leu delivered.
-The idea garden shows things you can do at home such as gardening in a raised bed so you don't have to stoop over.
-Along the way to the idea garden are different styles of walkways – bricks and stones and concrete playful walkways with lots of patterns.
-Instead of being intimidated I thought wouldn't it be fun to make a garden path?
+The gardens show things you can do at home, such as gardening in a raised bed so you don't have to stoop over.
+Along the way are different styles of walkways – bricks and stones and playful concrete walkways with lots of patterns.
+Instead of being intimidated, I thought: wouldn't it be fun to make a garden path?
 Ah, inspiration.

-In the butterfly garden I found myself surrounded by butterflies.
-But I was just a passing fancy.
-They were there for the nectar flowers and certain plants to lay their eggs like the passion vines growing on a garden arbor.
+In another garden, I found myself surrounded by butterflies.
+They were there for the nectar in the riot of flowers, and to lay their eggs in plants such as the passion vines growing on a garden arbor.

 Check out their schedule of garden demonstrations and classes.
-A friend and I went to a cooking class that including fresh herbs picked that morning from the herb/vegetable garden.
-Then we got to eat the pasta and soup.
+A friend and I went to a cooking class that included fresh herbs picked that morning from the herb/vegetable garden.
+Then we got to eat pasta and soup made with those ingredients.
 Yum!

 This Florida garden has as its mission saving tropical plant diversity.
 Anyone who loves plants and gardening will love Fairchild.